microsoft/AI4FluidSimulations/simulation/README.md

 The Sleipner and Navier Stokes example each have their own docker image with the required software dependencies.
 You do not need to build the docker images yourself, as Azure Batch will pull existing images from a public image repository.

-If you wish to re-build the container images (e.g., to update dependencies or make modifications), you can use the dockerfiles in `AI4FluidSimulation/docker`:
+If you wish to re-build the container images (e.g., to update dependencies or make modifications), you can use the Dockerfiles in `AI4FluidSimulation/docker`:

 ```
 cd ~/AI4FluidSimulations/docker